theKidOfArcrania/Mission-Turtle/README.md

 sucessfully avoid many obstacles and fellow creatures who all want to kill this turtle.

 ## Game Encyclopedia
 The entries below will contain all the different standard maze components.
+These are not the only components that can used in a level.
+In fact, this can be extended to implement other components.

 ### Obstacles
 Anything that can stand in the way of **turtle**.
 Some obstacles are benevolent, others not so much.